jstemerdink/EPi.Libraries.Logging.Serilog.Enrichers/README.md

 ## About
-This will add Serilog logging enrichers to your EPiServer site See [Serilog wiki](https://github.com/serilog/serilog/wiki/) for information about Serilog.
+This will add Serilog logging enrichers to your EPiServer site.

+See [Serilog wiki](https://github.com/serilog/serilog/wiki/) for information about Serilog.

 ## Parts